sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-thread</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tcl Thread extension
+Short desc    : Tcl Thread extension
 URL          : http://tcl.sourceforge.net
-Лицензия     : TCL
+License      : TCL
-Описание     : Thread extension for the Tcl toolkit.
+Descript     : Thread extension for the Tcl toolkit.
 You can use this extension to gain
              : script level access to Tcl threading capabilities.
 ```